kyledavis109/Music-Exploration-App-API/README.md

 ## About

-This is the API needed to run the frontend music app from my GitHub repository at the address located [here](https://github.com/kyledavis109/Kyles-React-Spotify-App).
+This is the API needed to run the frontend music app from my GitHub repository located [here](https://github.com/kyledavis109/Kyles-React-Spotify-App).
 Documentation is available there for getting setup and running the frontend of the app.
 You must have this API up and running before you can launch the frontend of the app. s
 ### Installation

-1. To get started you will need to install Node.js on your computer (https://nodejs.org/en/download/).
+1. To get started you will need to install Node.JS on your computer.
+[Node.JS Download](https://nodejs.org/en/download/).

-2. Next you will need to install Git to pull the code from my repository (https://git-scm.com/downloads).
+2. Next you will need to install Git to pull the code from my Github repository.
+[Git Download](https://git-scm.com/downloads).

-3. You will also need to have a GitHub account as well as a SSH Key [SSH Key Tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+3. You will also need to have a GitHub account as well as a SSH Key.
+[SSH Key Tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 4. Once you have installed everything and are setup, you are ready to clone the repository.
 To clone the repository, open up a terminal and run `git clone https://github.com/kyledavis109/Spotify-App-Express` to clone the repository into a folder on your computer.